Yulia Tymoshenko: 2014 presidential campaign

 On 27 March 2014, at a press conference in Kyiv, Tymoshenko stated that she would run in the 2014 presidential election.
-Two days later, the congress of Batkivshchyna party officially nominated her and on 31 March the Central Election Commission officially registered her as a candidate.
-The key theses of Tymoshenko's election campaign were the eradication of corruption, the fight against oligarchs, the European path of Ukraine's development (in particular, the signing of the Association Agreement with the EU), countering Russian aggression and restoring the territorial integrity of Ukraine.
+Two days later, the congress of Batkivshchyna party, which took place on Sofia Maidan, officially nominated her and on 31 March the Central Election Commission officially registered her as a candidate.

+The key theses of Tymoshenko's pre-election program were the eradication of corruption, the fight against oligarchs, the European path of Ukraine's development (in particular, the signing of the Association Agreement with the EU), countering Russian aggression, and restoring Ukraine's territorial integrity.

+In order to win the presidential elections and the subsequent political struggle, Tymoshenko hired political technologist Tal Zilbershtein, who once advised ex-Prime Minister of Israel Ehud Olmert, to her team.

 The election took place on 25 May.
-Tymoshenko came a distant second behind Petro Poroshenko.
-She received 12.39% of the vote.
+Tymoshenko came a distant second behind Petro Poroshenko, receiving 12.39% of the vote.

+2014 parliamentary campaign

 On 30 August 2014, Tymoshenko announced her Batkivshchina party would start gathering signatures to trigger a referendum on NATO accession.

 In the 2014 Ukrainian parliamentary election, "Fatherland" received 5.68% of the vote and 19 seats in parliament.
 In the elections, Tymoshenko was placed second on the parties electoral list, after Nadiya Savchenko.
 After the election, Tymoshenko again became faction leader.
 She is a member of the Committee of the Verkhovna Rada on issues of European integration in the 8th convocation of parliament.

 After the election, Tymoshenko began reforming the Batkivshchyna party.

-Elections of the President of Ukraine

-On March 27, 2014, at a press conference in Kyiv, Yulia Tymoshenko announced her decision to run for president.
-On March 29, the "Batkivshchyna" congress, which took place on Sofia Maidan, nominated her for the post of President of Ukraine.

-The key theses of Tymoshenko's pre-election program were the eradication of corruption, the fight against oligarchs, the European path of Ukraine's development (in particular, the signing of the Association Agreement with the EU), countering Russian aggression, and restoring Ukraine's territorial integrity.

-In order to win the presidential elections and the subsequent political struggle, Ukrainian presidential candidate Yulia Tymoshenko hired political technologist Tal Zilbershtein, who once advised ex-Prime Minister of Israel Ehud Olmert, to her team.

-Yulia Tymoshenko took second place with a result of 12.81% in the extraordinary elections of the President of Ukraine, which took place in one round on May 25, 2014.
-Petro Poroshenko won the election.

-After the elections, Tymoshenko began reforming the Batkivshchyna party.